 The Ventura County Sheriff’s Office of Emergency Services (OES) coordinates emergency operations activities among all the various local jurisdictions and develops written guidelines for emergency preparedness, response, recovery and mitigation to natural, man-made, and technological disasters.
-As part of it’s mission, the OES maintains a number of plans and annexes for the purposes of ensuring continuity of operations during an emergency as well as hazard and risk reduction.
+As part of its mission, the OES maintains a number of planning documents for the purposes of ensuring continuity of operations during an emergency as well as hazard and risk reduction.

 The County of Ventura Emergency Operations Plan (EOP) provides the structure and processes that all key partner agencies within the county use to respond to, and initially recover from, a major emergency or disaster event.
+The plan is intended to be flexible for implementation during any hazard that may affect the County and is updated every 3 years.
+The 2021 update of the EOP was adopted by the Board of Supervisors at their March 1, 2022 meeting.
 Information contained in the EOP:

 - Assigns responsibility for carrying out specific actions in an emergency